lenaschimmel/bestelampe/hardware/abl/controller/README.md

 ![Table of pinouts and problems for three ESP32-C6 implementations](./Feather%20Pinput%20Comparision.jpg)

+**WARNING:** The above table displays the pinout for controller v1.0 but 13 and 16 changed in v1.1 - there will be an updated table later.

 Obviously, the software must use specific pin assignments for each of the three feathers, and since it's not possible to detect the kind of feather at runtime, the software must be purpose-build for a specific feather.

 ### GPIOs